West Alabama | Tuscaloosa | Best Seasons: Fall | Spring

 Lake Nicol is an attractive, easily accessible, well-maintained, and popular wooded park on a substantial lake.
 The entrance road features several acres of open, mature pine woods.
 Pine Warblers and Brown-headed Nuthatches are permanent residents here, as are Red-headed Woodpeckers and Eastern Bluebirds.
 In winter, this the best place to see Golden-crowned Kinglets.
 The woods near the lake are made up of largely mature pines near the water, while hardwoods border the dirt roads through the park.
 You’ll find a good mixture of songbirds in the trees, and the water attracts waders and swallows.
 All the local birds of prey are represented, including visits from Bald Eagles and Osprey.
 A few waterfowl use the lake in winter, and shorebirds are occasionally seen on the lake banks and mudflats when the water levels in the lake drop.

-Lake Nicol is in close proximity to Lake Harris on the map, but the two lakes are actually separated by a significant drive.
-The two lakes complement each other and the pair of sites could be birded together in a half-day.
+Lake Nicol is in close proximity to Lake Harris on the map, but the two lakes are actually separated by a 20 minute drive.
+The two lakes complement each other and the pair of sites could be easily birded together in a half-day.
+Add in a visit to the UA Arboretum for a completely different eco-system and additional birds any time during the year.

 GPS: 33.310936 -87.478904